 Its rivers are ideal if you want to do some white water rafting or kayaking.
 And the natural caves can be easily explored by boat or even swimming!
 Just make sure to be accompanied by an expert or a group, since the streams can be deceiving.
 Also, you might think that Mexico is always sunny and warm, but you might want to avoid the winter months (November to February) since the water can get pretty chilly!

 6. Do the John Muir trail in California

-You will need a permit to hike the trail and you need to reserve with 24 weeks in advance, since it is a popular route.
+A good start point for the trail is to book a hotel near to Yosemite and then go from there.
+You will need a permit to hike the trail and you need to reserve with 24 weeks in advance since it is a popular route.
 However, you can make your reservation through the American recreation website.